Rich Little: Early career in Canada

 Little and Scott's comedy team performed at various local events and venues.
-Still in their teens, they developed a 10-minute act that they performed at Shriners’ conventions and Knights of Columbus meetings.
+Still in their teens, they developed a 10-minute act that they performed at Shriners' conventions and Knights of Columbus meetings.
 Scott later entered journalism, and ultimately politics.

-Little became a relief announcer on Ottawa radio station CFRA and performed comedy sketches with Les Lye on Lye's morning show, before being hired as a disc jockey on CJET in Smiths Falls, Ontario.
+Little began as a relief announcer on Ottawa radio station CFRA as a student during his summer vacations.
+He also performed comedy sketches with Les Lye on Lye's morning show.
+In the early 1960s, he was hired as a disc jockey on CJET in Smiths Falls, Ontario.
 His afternoon-evening shift ran from 4 to 8 pm weekdays, and the show gave him the opportunity to use his impressions on the air.
+In 1961, for 26 weeks, he co-hosted Folderol a half-hour suppertime show of light humour and interviews on television station CBOT.

-By the 1960s, Little was taking his act to Toronto, where he performed at coffee houses and other venues.
+By the 1960s, Little was taking his act to Toronto, where he performed at coffee houses, nightclubs, and other venues.

-In 1963, Little issued two LPs through the Canadian division of Capitol Records: My Fellow Canadians with Les Lye.
-The album was inspired by Vaughn Meader's hit American satirical album The First Family and concentrated on Canadian political satire, featuring Little impersonating figures well-known to a Canadian audience such as Diefenbaker, Lester Pearson and Tommy Douglas, and Scrooge and the Stars, which featured Little acting out Charles Dickens' A Christmas Carol entirely on his own, playing all the roles as 22 different Hollywood stars, ranging from Jack Benny to Jack Webb.
-The album was released in early November, but it had to be withdrawn a few weeks later due to the assassination of John F. Kennedy, as Little had imitated JFK in the role of the Spirit of Christmas Present and had Kennedy say the line “Scrooge, my life upon the globe is brief; it ends tonight.
-In fact, it ends as fast as you can say your name.”
+In 1963, Little issued two LPs through the Canadian division of Capitol Records.
+The first was My Fellow Canadians with his radio partner, Les Lye.
+The album was inspired by Vaughn Meader's hit American satirical album The First Family and concentrated on Canadian political satire, featuring Little impersonating figures well-known to a Canadian audience such as Diefenbaker, Lester Pearson and Tommy Douglas.
+His second album was Scrooge and the Stars, which featured Little acting out Charles Dickens' A Christmas Carol entirely on his own, playing all the roles as 22 different Hollywood stars, ranging from Jack Benny to Jack Webb.
+The album was released in early November, but it was withdrawn a few weeks later due to the assassination of John F. Kennedy, as Little had imitated JFK in the role of the Spirit of Christmas Present and had Kennedy say the line "Scrooge, my life upon the globe is brief; it ends tonight.
+In fact, it ends as fast as you can say your name."

 Breaking into the US

-Little's first performance in the US was in December 1963 at Guy Lombardo’s inn and country club in Tierra Verde, Florida.
+Little's first performance in the US was in December 1963 at Guy Lombardo's inn and country club in Tierra Verde, Florida.